HolsDuckett/boxt-tech-test/README.md

     * Output: 2,3,NORTH

 ### Future considerations
- To improve the quality of this application i would want to do the following:
+ To improve the quality of this application I would want to do the following:
-* Add a check to ensure the user was only able to enter PLACE X,Y,F in that exact format with X,Y as numbers
+* Add a check to ensure the user is only able to enter PLACE X,Y,F in that exact expected format with X & Y as numbers and F as a cardinal direction
-* Allow the user the end the game in a user friendly manner - e.g END command
+* Allow the user to end the game in a user friendly manner - e.g END command